JacobPulk/art/README.md

 <br>

-After generating anything, you will be prompted to save the new content—first the image...
+After generating a new image (either directly or as part of generating a new theme or scheme), you will be prompted to save it.

-`image` will save the image with a timestamp-based filename, with the render/resolution just shown.
+`image` will save the image file just shown with a timestamp-based name.

-`image 2000` will save the image with a timestamp-based filename, at 2000 pixels.
+`image 2000` will re-render the image at 2000 pixels and save it with a timestamp-based name.

-`image nice` will save the image with the filename "nice", with the render/resolution just shown.
+`image nice` will save the image file just shown with the name "nice".

-`image nice 2000` will save the image with the filename "nice", at 2000 pixels.
+`image nice 2000` will re-render the image at 2000 pixels and save the image with the name "nice".

 <br>

-..and then the **scheme**, **theme**, or both (depending on what has already been saved—you will be told which option(s) are available).
+Then, if a new theme, or scheme and theme, have been generated, you will be prompted to save one or both.

-`scheme moth` will save the **scheme** with the filename "moth".
+`scheme moth` will save the scheme with the name "moth".

-`theme alpha` will save the **theme** with the filename "x_alpha", where "x" is the already-named **scheme** that was used.
+`theme gold` will save the theme with the name "gold".
+This is only an option when the scheme has been saved.

-`both moth alpha` will save the **scheme** with the filename "moth" and the **theme** with the filename "moth_alpha".
+`both moth gold` will save the scheme with the name "moth" and the theme with the name "gold".

 <br>